CSolution Project Structure

 Note

-cbuild does no longer generate the <context-dir> by default.
-It is therefore required to align the naming of <context-dir> with other tools (MDK, CMSIS-Pack-Eclipse, etc.) that support the CMSIS-Pack system.
+cbuild no longer generates the <context-dir> by default.
+It is, therefore, required to align the naming of <context-dir> with other tools (MDK, CMSIS-Pack-Eclipse, etc.) that support the CMSIS-Pack system.

 Output Directory Structure